On quantum large sieve inequalities and operator recovery from incomplete information: Applications of the quantum large sieve principle

 Given a positive trace class operator \(\r\), the assignment is called the \textit{Husimi Q-function} of \(\r\) \cite{Husimi1, Husimi2, Schupp}, the \textit{coherent state transform} of \(\r\) \cite{FrankNicolaTilli} or the \emph{Berezin transform} of $\r$ \cite{bayer,CorderoGrochenig}.
 In physics, it is a common way to represent a quantum state on phase space.
 Naturally, we interpret the integral as the time-frequency localization of the state \(\r\) on the domain \(\Omega\).
 An application of Parseval's theorem shows that the Husimi function of \(\r\) equals the convolution \(\r\star (h_0\otimes h_0)\).
 Keeping in mind that \((h_0\otimes h_0)^2=h_0\otimes h_0\), it is also clear that

-Proposition~\ref{QuantumSieve} therefore provides an estimate for the Husimi function's concentration on \(\Omega\) Using our results we can get an estimate of the local Wehrl entropy in terms of the reproducing kernel, or even in terms of the maximum Nyquist density.
+Proposition~\ref{QuantumSieve} therefore provides an estimate for the Husimi function's concentration on \(\Omega\) Using our results we can get an estimate in terms of the reproducing kernel, or even in terms of the maximum Nyquist density.
 For instance, setting \(p=2\) yields

 where we used Proposition~\ref{prop:op-stft} and the fact that $\|\sqrt{\r}\|_{\S^2}^2=\|\r\|_{\S^1}$.
 Applying Corollaries~\ref{QuantumSieve_1} and \ref{cor:max-nyq-LS} to the estimate above, we can explicitly write